 (c) The court may impose other conditions that (1) are reasonably related to the nature and circumstances of the offense or the history and characteristics of the organization; and (2) involve only such deprivations of liberty or property as are necessary to effect the purposes of sentencing.

 Historical Note: Effective November 1, 1991 (see Appendix C, amendment 422).
-Amended effective November 1, 1997 (see Appendix C, amendment 569).
+Amended effective November 1, 1997 (see Appendix C, amendment 569); November 1, 2009 (see Appendix C, amendment 733).

 §8D1.4.
 Recommended Conditions of Probation - Organizations (Policy Statement)